No-Regret Bayesian Recommendation to Homogeneous Users: Regret Lower Bound

-\begin{lemma} Given any problem instance with binary state, for any online policy $\ALG$, there exists an online policy $\ALG\primed$ which only uses signaling schemes with binary signal space and has regret $\Reg{\ALG\primed} = \Reg{\ALG}$. \end{lemma} We now first sketch the intuition behind \Cref{lem:multi label policy to binary label policy}.
+\begin{restatable}{lemma} {multilabelpolicytobinarylabelpolicy} Given any problem instance with binary state, for any online policy $\ALG$, there exists an online policy $\ALG\primed$ which only uses signaling schemes with binary signal space and has regret $\Reg{\ALG\primed} = \Reg{\ALG}$. \end{restatable} We now first sketch the intuition behind \Cref{lem:multi label policy to binary label policy}.
 Fix an arbitrary online policy $\ALG$, we construct a randomized online policy $\ALG\primed$ with binary signal space that uses the original policy $\ALG$ as a blackbox.
 Briefly speaking, in each round $t$, policy $\ALG\primed$ first asks which signaling scheme $\schemei$ is used by $\ALG$ in this round.
 Then, $\ALG\primed$ uses a signaling scheme $\schemei\primed$ with binary signal space at random\footnote{Namely, $\ALG\primed$ randomly picks a signaling scheme $\schemei\primed$ and commits to it in round $t$.} such that the distribution of \Receiver\ $t$'s posterior belief induced in $\schemei\primed$ (over the randomness of state, signaling scheme $\schemei\primed$ used by $\ALG$, and $\schemei\primed$ itself) is the same as the one induced by $\schemei$.
-Note that from \Receiver\ $t$'s perspective, her best response is uniquely determined by her posterior belief.
+Note that from \Receiver\ $t$'s perspective, his best response is uniquely determined by his posterior belief.
 Thus, the distribution of \Receiver\ $t$'s action is the same in both $\ALG$ and $\ALG\primed$.
 Finally, $\ALG\primed$ sends \Receiver\ $t$'s action $\actioni$ as the feedback to $\ALG$, and moves to the next round.

-The following lemma guarantees that for any distribution $\posterior$ of posterior belief over binary state, there exists a distribution of signaling schemes with binary signal space that implements $\posterior$.
+The formal proof of \Cref{lem:multi label policy to binary label policy} is in \Cref{apx:proofs lower bound}.